 "Boathouse" as defined in Wis.
 Stat. s.
-30.01 means a structure used for the storage of watercraft and associated materials and has one or more walls or sides.
+30.01 means a structure used for the storage of watercraft and associated materials and has one or more walls or sides required on two consecutive weeks, the last at least seven days prior to the hearing.